 A bridging loan is a short-term finance method used to help you quickly purchase a new property while you arrange the sale of your current property.
 It bridges the gap between the sale of your current house and the completion dates in a chain.

-Borrowing bridging loans are typically for a short period, i.e. 1 to 12 months, are payable in full (principal and interest) at the end of the term instead of monthly payments, and are quite expensive due to high-interest rates.
+Borrowing bridging loans are typically for a short period, i.e. 1 to 12 months, and are payable in full (principal and interest) at the end of the term instead of monthly payments like those of standard loan finances.
+However, this does result in bridging loans being quite expensive due to high-interest rates.

 Get a No Obligation Bridging Loan Quote or Call 020 393 9277